Barry Lyndon: Part I: "By What Means Redmond Barry Acquired the Style and Title of Barry Lyndon"

-In the Kingdom of Ireland, 1750, Redmond Barry's father is killed in a duel.
+In 1750, in the Kingdom of Ireland, Redmond Barry's father is killed in a duel.
 Barry, of a genteel but impoverished Irish Protestant family, becomes infatuated with his cousin Nora Brady, and shoots her suitor, Army captain John Quin, in a duel.
 He flees but is robbed by highwaymen on his way to Dublin.
 Penniless, Barry enlists in the Army.
-Family friend Captain Grogan informs him that Quin is not dead: the duel was staged so that Nora's family could get rid of Barry and improve their finances through her marriage to Quin.
+Family friend Captain Grogan informs him that Quin is not dead: the duel was staged, Barry's bullet having been swapped for a plug of tow, so that Nora's family could get rid of Barry and improve their finances through her marriage to Quin.

 Barry serves with his regiment in Germany during the Seven Years' War, but deserts after Grogan dies in combat against the French.
 Absconding with a lieutenant's horse and uniform, Barry has a brief affair with Frau Lieschen, a married German peasant woman.
-On his way to Bremen, he encounters Captain Potzdorf, who sees through the ruse and impresses him into the Prussian Army.
+On his way to Bremen, he encounters Captain Potzdorf, who sees through his attempted deception and impresses him into the Prussian Army.
 Barry later saves Potzdorf's life and receives a commendation from Frederick the Great.

 At the end of the war, Barry is recruited by Captain Potzdorf's uncle into the Prussian Ministry of Police.
 The Prussians suspect that the Chevalier de Balibari, an Austrian diplomat and professional gambler, is in fact an Irishman and a spy for Empress Maria Theresa, and assign Barry to become his manservant.
 An emotional Barry confides everything to the Chevalier and they become confederates.
-After they win an enormous sum from the Prince of Tübingen at cards, the Prince accuses the Chevalier of cheating (without proof) and refuses to pay his debt.
-The Chevalier threatens to demand satisfaction.
-To avoid a scandal, the Ministry of Police pays off the debt and quietly escorts the Chevalier outside Prussian borders, which allows Barry, disguised as the Chevalier, to leave the country as well, the Chevalier himself having uneventfully crossed the frontier the night before.
+After they win an enormous sum from the Prince of Tübingen at cards, the Prince correctly accuses the Chevalier of cheating (though without proof), refuses to pay his debt, and demands satisfaction.
+To avoid a scandal, the Ministry of Police quietly escorts the Chevalier outside Prussian borders, which allows Barry, disguised as the Chevalier, to leave the country as well, the Chevalier himself having uneventfully crossed the border the night before.

 Barry and the Chevalier travel across Europe, perpetrating similar gambling scams, with Barry forcing payment from debtors with sword duels.
 In Spa, he encounters the beautiful, wealthy, and visibly depressed Lady Lyndon.
 He seduces her, and goads her elderly husband Sir Charles Lyndon to death with verbal repartee.

+This is followed by an intermission.